-International Tournament is a unique time of the season, a fresh beginning in some respect, with new teams forming and the opportunity to create even more memories.
+The Little League® International Tournament is a unique time of the season, a fresh beginning in some respect, with new teams forming and the opportunity to create even more memories.
 While

-International Tournament is the most widely known youth sports tournament in the world.
+The Little League International Tournament is the most widely known youth sports tournament in the world.
 There are six levels of tournament play in Little League Baseball® and five within

-Softball®, with opportunities for players ages 8 to 16.
+Little League Softball®, with opportunities for players ages 8 to 16.
 The tournaments start at the District level, and teams must win their way to advance through the International Tournament.
-The 8- to
+The 8-

 conclude at a World Series Tournament.
 Leagues pay a one-time fee to enter each team into the Little League International Tournament, with 100 percent of that fee returning to local Little League

 teams that advance through the International Tournament to help offset costs.

 Players are eligible for Tournament Play provided they meet the criteria established by Little League’s “Residency

 and School Attendance Player Eligibility Requirement.”
 In all divisions, any eligible player who has participated in 60 percent of the